WebDevStudios/custom-post-type-ui/README.md

 **1.3.2**
 * Fixed: Logic issue with cptui js files loading where they weren't meant to.
 * Fixed: Required markers missing on required post type fields.
+* Fixed: Removed excess labels that are not used by WordPress core.
+* Added: New contributors to readme file.
+Welcome John and Ryan.
+* Updated: New screenshot from 1.3.0 release.
+Moved to assets folder so users will no longer download as part of CPTUI.
+* Updated: Better prevention of running our code during ajax/heartbeat api requests.

 **1.3.1**
 * Fixed: Logic issue for default values of `public` parameter for taxonomies added in 1.3.0.